Edb83/penny-for-your-thoughts/README.md

   * **There is white space beneath footer on pages with little content (Pricing and About)**

     Resolved by using a suggestion from [Philip Walton](https://philipwalton.github.io/solved-by-flexbox/demos/sticky-footer/) to set body element ```flex-direction: column``` and ```min-height: 100vh```.
-This was a more elegant solution than changing the structure of the site e.g. by combining the Pricing and About pages into the Landing Page, or by simply increasing the content on each of the affected pages
+This was a more elegant solution than changing the structure of the site e.g. by adding the Pricing and About pages further down the Landing Page and relying on achor links, or by simply increasing the content on each of the affected pages

   * **Gallery image buttons do not stay inside their respective images where images have different aspect ratios**